-If the successful Bidder, having been notified, fails to rectify the defect(s) within the period specified mentioned clause no. 15 of section -II, the Tender Inviting Authority may proceed to take such remedial action as may be deemed necessary, at the successful Bidder’s risk and cost and without prejudice to any other rights which the Tender Inviting Authority may have against the successful Bidder under the contract.
+If the successful Bidder, having been notified, fails to rectify the defect(s) within the period specified mentioned clause no. 14 of section -II, the Tender Inviting Authority may proceed to take such remedial action as may be deemed necessary, at the successful Bidder’s risk and cost and without prejudice to any other rights which the Tender Inviting Authority may have against the successful Bidder under the contract.

-Failure to attend the repairs in time or failure to attend the stipulated preventive maintenance visit or failure to replace the defective equipments or to provide stand by equipment if the fault/down time exceeds the stipulated period or to ensure the stipulated up-time in a year shall lead to forfeiture of the performance security and/or may lead to blacklisting/debarring of the defaulting Bidder.
+Failure to attend the repairs in time or failure to attend the stipulated preventive maintenance visit or failure to replace the defective equipment or to provide stand by equipment if the fault/down time exceeds the stipulated period or to ensure the stipulated up-time in a year shall lead to forfeiture of the performance security and/or may lead to blacklisting/debarring of the defaulting Bidder.

 A warranty certificate (as per format in) duly signed and with proper stamp of the institution concerned and also signed by the authorized signatory with the stamp of the successful Bidder shall be submitted to the Tender Inviting Authority for keeping it under safe custody along with the Installation Certificate.
 A copy of the original warranty papers has to be given to the institution head concerned.